-Since these regulations have been effective for approximately fifteen months, all states should be in the process of implementing them.
-We are aware, for example, that California, a state with 109 federally-recognized tribes, is already well under way with its implementation efforts, having relied on the final rule.
+As these regulations have been effective for approximately fifteen months, all states should be in the process of implementing them.
+The Tribe is aware that California, a state with 109 federally-recognized tribes, is already well under way with its implementation efforts, having relied on the final rule.
 At this stage, any modification of the data collection requirements would be a waste of finite state child welfare resources, which itself is an additional burden.

-These regulations are important to us, our families, and state child welfare systems.
+These regulations are important to the Tribe, its families, and state child welfare systems.

-The regulations themselves-in response to the comments from stakeholders across the country-describe the importance of these changes.
+The regulations themselves - in response to the comments from stakeholders across the country - describe the importance of these changes.
 As stated in the December 2016 Final Rule, 81 Fed.
 Reg.
 90524, 90527: